 Hot town, summer in the city—but OKC is far from dirty and gritty!
-If you’ve been following along these past two years, you’ll know how deep of a relationship we’ve fallen into with our favorite Southwestern-meets-Southern-meets-Midwestern spot.
+If you’ve been following along, you’ll know how deep of a relationship we’ve fallen into with our favorite Southwestern-meets-Southern-meets-Midwestern spot.
 And despite all the places we’re traveling this year, SVV and I agree upon one thing: We were most excited to experience summer in Oklahoma City.

 You see, we could have never expected that Oklahoma City would speak to us the way it did—its authenticity, its people, its hospitable environment, its safety factor, its innovative approach to funding new development—but there are just so many things we love about this mid-sized city and a laundry list of places we still need to check off.
 Luckily, our first trip there two Augusts ago was just one of many; in fact, we’ve already been back an additional three times with a fifth visit planned for the fall.
 You can definitely say we’re smitten!

 Heading to Oklahoma City in summer?
 You’re in for a treat.
-There’s no shortage of seasonal events—check out this calendar for OKC happenings—that will keep you busy, in addition to all the year-round offerings, from breweries to murals, museums to memorials.
+There’s no shortage of seasonal events that will keep you busy, in addition to all the year-round offerings, from breweries to murals, museums to memorials.

 We compiled a highlights reel, plus some of our favorite OKC summertime activities in list form, to make your trip-planning as easy as ever.